computing-den/unforget/src/client/notes/about.md

 # Release Notes

+### 25 October 2025
+- Moved notifications to the bottom of the page
+- Fixed a bug where pasting text would overwrite current line

 ### 02 August 2025
 - Show selection during search
 - Escape always cancels search first and then selection